LucasxChagas/ALIKE_PlantsVsZombiesGame/README.md

 After cloning or downloading the repository, open the root project folder in unity, open "Sample Scene", and press the **Play**.

+Special thanks to [Mayara Leone](http://compilemosfacil.blogspot.com/), her blog is very useful and has some interesting tips.

 ## Authors
 **Lucas X.C.**